Oral Storytelling Skills

 9. Connecting

 First of all, connecting is about meeting people where they are.
-There are many ways to connect—eye contact, a personal story, a call-and-response, or a song that you sing together.
+There are many ways to connect—eye contact, a personal story, a call-and-response, or a song you sing together.

 In many storytelling courses, you are taught how to tell a story.
 However, in real-life situations, you usually first need to connect, tell a little about yourself, and connect to your listeners.